MS-102 Data Architecture: The Brutal Truth About Where Data Lives

 In MS-102, data becomes something you must locate, manage, retain, delete, and recover.

-Why the SC-900 to MS-102 Transition: Data Architecture is Often Misunderstood
+Why the MS-102 Data Architecture is Often Misunderstood

-Diagram for the SC-900 to MS-102 Transition: Data Architecture, showing the backend storage relationships between Microsoft Teams, SharePoint Online, and Exchange Online mailboxes
+Diagram for the MS-102 Data Architecture, showing the backend storage relationships between Microsoft Teams, SharePoint Online, and Exchange Online mailboxes

 Security guidance often says: